nikitavoloboev/data/future/future.md

 - NLP lets machines understand knowledge & language at deep level.
 - Universal basic income allows each person to work on problems they deeply care about.
 Novel ideas can be explored by each person according to their interest & skill.
 - Learn Anything is top 5 most visited websites on the internet.
 AI is able to craft personal optimized learning paths for learning any topic on Earth.
+- No more Electron.
+All apps are native and use optimal amount of resources.
+- No more UX dark patterns.
+Each app/tool experience optimizes for user joy & empowerment.

 ## Links